rhinobase/raftyui/apps/docs/app/(docs)/docs/components/tag/page.md

 ---
 title: Tag
-pageTitle: Tag - Rafty UI
+nextjs:
+  metadata:
+    title: Tag
     description: Tag component is utilized to label, categorize, or organize items using descriptive keywords.
 ---

 Tag component is utilized to label, categorize, or organize items using descriptive keywords.